yangshun/tech-interview-handbook/contents/algorithms/oop.md

 - Explain how you would design a HTTP server?
 Give examples of classes, methods, and interfaces.
 What are the challenges here?
 - Discuss algorithms and data structures for a garbage collector?
 - How would you implement an HR system to keep track of employee salaries and benefits?
+- How would you implement an Elevator system?